-Do you spend countless hours asking internet search engines what the best workout routine is every damn day?
+Do you spend countless hours asking internet search engines what the best workout routine is?

 Are you tired of constantly second-guessing everything that you do in the weight room?